BOUN-ETM58D/pj-alpbiberoglu/index.md

-# Assignment 3 - ML (WIP)
+# Assignment 3 - ML

+- You can find results of ML assignment Part-1 [here].

-- You will find results of ML assignment in [here] soon...
+- You will find results of ML assignment Part-2 [here] soon..

+- You can find results of ML assignment Part-3 [here].

 # Assignment 2 - OSYM Data Analysis (20.04.2018)